aegroto/nif_website/content/quantitative_results.md

 ### *Kodak*
 On this dataset, our proposal NIF clearly outperforms JPEG and performs comparably to modern codecs, such as BPG and WebP, in terms of PSNR at low bitrates.
 In terms of MS-SSIM, NIF performs similarly to JPEG2000.

+{{ figure(path="plots/traditional_kodak.svg") }}

 These results clearly reduce the gap between INR-based compression and classical methods with respect to the previous baseline given by the basic version of Strumpler et al., which is reported in the plot for reference.

+{% vc_slider() %}
-{{ figure(path="plots/traditional_kodak.svg") }}
+{{ vc(img_id="kodak_8", kind="kodak") }}
+{% end %}

+*Although state-of-the-art methods, such as BPG and Xie et al. approach, achieve asmoother reconstruction, it is noticeable that they tend to remove a lot of small details, reconstructing some patches as uniform colour blocks.
+This is clear on the Kodak picture #8.
+In contrast, both NIF and Strumpler basic reconstruct this grainy structure, but NIF better encodes uniform patches.*

 ### *Image Compression Benchmark (ICB)*